joaotavora/beardbolt/README.md

 - 🌈Has pretty rainbows🌈
 - Has more useful Godbolt features like "execute program" and "preserve/filter library functions" .
 - Simpler code (less than half the LOC, but also less funcional in some regards if we're honest).

+### Why RMSbolt over Beardbolt

+- Supports way more languages/compilers.
+Beardbolt only C, C++ and Rust.
+- Supports more Emacs versions.
+Beardbolt probably only 28+

 ### Installation